-The original 2012 fiscal year budget, adopted on August 18, 2011, included only estimated revenues and expenditures known at that time.
+The original 2013 fiscal year budget, adopted on August 16, 2012, included only estimated revenues and expenditures known at that time.
 Since some of the state-funded and federally-funded programs had not yet been authorized, amendments were necessary during the year.
 The original budget figures are amended when revenues fall short of the original budgeted amount by 10 % for a major revenue source.
 Amendments were compiled for expenditures when a major program within a fund source exceeded 10% of the original budget amount.
-Over the course of the year, the Board revised the annual operating budget once on June 7, 2012.
+Over the course of the year, the Board revised the annual operating budget once on June 18, 2013.
 The amendments are summarized below.

-• The budget amendment was necessary to reflect changes in beginning fund balances, the addition of federal carryover funds, adjusted budgets for federal funds to match program applications, adjustments to local revenues, the addition of grants and awards received during the fiscal year, changes to local school budgets, and changes caused by Board approval of additional projects during the fiscal year.
+• The budget amendment was necessary to reflect changes in beginning fund balances, adjustments to state and local revenues one such adjustment was to include a new sales tax assessed by the City of Athens, adjusted budgets for federal funds to match program applications, adjustments to reflect Board approved expenditures that were not reflected in the original budget, adjustment to state capital funds to include the BRAC bond issue, changes to local school budgets, and adjustments for Legislative appropriations that were appropriated after the adoption of the original budget.

 The comparison of the general fund original budget to the final amended budget is included in this report.
 The differences between the original budget and the final amended budget of the Board were as follows.
-Revenue appropriations increased by \$158,492 while corresponding expenditures increased by \$571,412.
-Actual revenues were more than budgetary estimates by \$751,639 and actual expenditures were less than budgetary estimates by \$523,752.
+Revenue appropriations increased by \$771,836 while corresponding expenditures increased by \$1,561,895.
+Actual revenues were more than budgetary estimates by \$729,578 and actual expenditures were more than budgetary estimates by \$627,097.